ABOVE: This is a photo taken inside my studio. As you can see, I am a very tidy artist, even with work in progress.

 Originally posted on May 6, 2019 at kristin-peterson.com, our old debunked website.
 Moving a few good posts over here.

 Be kind to the earth.
-Be kind to yourself and others.
+Be kind to others and especially be kind to yourself.